Rajan316/healthcare-analytics/Framingham/README.md

 </p>

 Now the model has drastically improved through a balanced Logistic regression model in capturing patients that were not being detected earlier as having a high risk for coronary heart disease in a span of 10 years.

+##### Click [here](https://github.com/Rajan316/healthcare-analytics/blob/master/Framingham/Framingham.ipynb) to go to the notebook where the entire case study steps has been performed.

 ## Future Scope